Winter Scene

 Just Add Snow!

 Snow can add so many opportunities for language development to any play set.
 Simply add little people or favorite characters to the snow and target just about any skill!
 Language students can practice expanding utterances, answering questions, following directions, and specific grammatical markers.
 You can use small containers to build a snow fort or igloo and practice prepositions (in, on, behind, in front, next to, under).
 Social skills groups can practice play skills, taking turns, and cooperative play.
 You can even weave articulation skills into the activity by adding objects with targeted speech sounds.
-S blends are a natural choice to target during this winter activity (snow, scarf, sled, ski, skate, snowball, slip, scoop, spill, etc).
+S blends are a natural sound to target during this winter activity (snow, scarf, sled, ski, skate, snowball, slip, scoop, spill, etc).

 Build a Mini Snowman!